hackforla/design-systems/README.md

 ### Our Guiding Objectives

 - Ensure volunteers are achieving their goals
-- Deliver value to Hack for LA stakeholders/end users
+- Deliver value to Hack for LA stakeholders and end users
-- Ensure the team is running efficiently and effectively
+- Ensure teams are running efficiently and effectively
 - Create inclusive opportunities for professional development

 # Documentation and Links